KristijanManovski/Portfolio/README.md

 ### QA Engineer – ANTWEB
 *May 2025 – December 2025*
 - Performed manual and automated testing for a SaaS platform
 - Designed and executed test cases using Playwright
 - Conducted API testing with Postman and validated data using SQL queries
 - Logged, tracked, and retested defects using JIRA
 - Collaborated closely with developers and product teams to ensure feature quality and reliability

 ### QA Engineer – Nymph
 *March 2024 – June 2024*
 - Tested a mobile application, focusing on functionality, usability, and reliability
 - Identified, documented, and prioritized defects
 - Worked closely with developers to verify fixes and improve overall user experience

 ### QA Testing Project – SEDC Academy
 *2023 – 2024*
 - Participated in an end-to-end testing project for an e-commerce platform
 - Created test plans, test cases, and test scenarios
 - Performed smoke, sanity, and regression testing
 - Documented defects and contributed to improved QA processes

 ### QA Tester – uTest
 *July 2022 – Present*
-- Executed test cases based on real world user scenarios
+- Executed test cases based on real-world user scenarios
 - Reported bugs with clear reproduction steps
 - Performed API testing using Postman
 - Automated test scenarios using Playwright
 - Collaborated with global QA team and developers

 ## Skills & Soft Skills